 Tarlton still has a rural character and despite the housing projects, this character will largely remain due to the extensive agriculture and agricultural support area.
 The mixed-use activity spine will thus not have a high intensity.

 Figure 46: IMAGES OF MIXED-USE ACTIVITY SPINE4

-4 Malop Street Green Spine Part of the Malop to Myers revitalisation project https://s-ga.com/2019/09/30/stromberg-garrigan-associates-streetscape-renderingunveiled-for-the-city-of-virginia-beach-resort-area-strategic-plan-update/ Proposed land uses on adjacent properties:
+https://s-ga.com/2019/09/30/stromberg-garrigan-associates-streetscape-rendering-unveiled-for-the-city-of-virginia-beach-resort-area-strategic-plan-update/